Miscellaneous Lipid Sulfates and Sulfonates

 Capnoids - formulae

-The first steps in the biosynthesis of capnine occur by a reaction of O-phospho-L-serine with sulfite catalysed by a cysteate synthase to form cysteic acid (R-2-amino-3-sulfopropanoic acid), which is then condensed with 13-methylmyristoyl-ACP by a cysteate acyl-acyl carrier protein (ACP) transferase (SulA, from the α-oxoamine synthase protein superfamily) with pyridoxal phosphate as a cofactor to generate 3-ketocapnine as an intermediate.
-A reductase presumably converts this to capnine.
+The first steps in the biosynthesis of capnine occur by a reaction of O-phospho-L-serine with sulfite catalysed by a cysteate synthase to form cysteic acid (R‑2‑amino-3-sulfopropanoic acid), which is then condensed with 13-methylmyristoyl-ACP by a cysteate acyl-acyl carrier protein (ACP) transferase (SulA, from the α-oxoamine synthase protein superfamily) with pyridoxal phosphate as a cofactor to generate 3-ketocapnine as an intermediate.
+A reductase has been characterized in the human microbiota that converts this to capnine.
+The reaction can be compared to the condensation of palmitoyl-coenzyme A with serine during the biosynthesis of sphingoid bases.

 Biosynthesis of capnine